kmthehippie/odin-recipes/README.md

 I will be demonstrating my amazing ability to use HTML.
 Wow.
 Yes.
 Amazing.

+I wish I had better things to add to the readme, but I will just list a simple accumulation of tags I used in this project.

 mkdir makes directories for me.

 To add images simply type img src="source" alt="correctly describe image here".